 There appeared to be little danger when Mahrez collected a loose ball centrally, but he bustled past Southampton midfielders Harrison Reed and Steven Davies to arrow a low drive into the bottom right-hand corner from 20 yards.

 The buoyant mood at the King Power Stadium was checked by home midfielder Matty James going to ground with what appeared to be a serious knee injury, although the hosts doubled their advantage with 19 minutes played.

-Southampton were unable to recover from a poor clearance by Gazzaniga and Jamie Vardy hooked the ball across goal for Mahrez to prod home left footed.
+Southampton was unable to recover from a poor clearance by Gazzaniga and Jamie Vardy hooked the ball across goal for Mahrez to prod home with his left foot.

-Sadio Mane passed up a chance to reduce the deficit, heading over when Davies nodded back into the six-yard box, but they should have been further behind 10 minutes before half-time.
+Sadio Mane passed up a chance to reduce the deficit, heading over when Davies nodded back into the six-yard box, but the away side should have been further behind 10 minutes before halftime.